dylannakahodo/dylannakahodo.github.io/projects/oscp-prep.md

 ### eLearnSecurity PTP Update

-I was able to finish the PTP course and started working on the labs; however, after trying out a few of the labs, decided that it wasn't to my liking.
-So instead of taking the eCPPT exam, I will sign up for HTB VIP and focus on TJnull's OSCP-like machines and also sign up for the PWK.
+I was able to finish the PTP course and started working on the labs.
+I plan on finishing up the labs within the next two weeks or so, then sign up for the eCPPT exam.

 I also found a new notetaking app that I like more than CherryTree, which is [Joplin](https://joplinapp.org/).